kdvolder/jsoo_tut/README.md

 ## Build and Run The Dom Example

-You can now build and run in the same way as the console example:
+You can now build and 'run' the example:

 ```
 $ dune build
-$ xdg-open html/hello_dom.html
+$ xdg-open _build/install/default/doc/jsoo_tut/examples/hello_dom.html
 ```

 However, you'll run into a problem.
 The page remains blank and we see an error in Js console: